-In general, the system identification technique is a very important in the modeling of control system applications also it is considered as a very essential step for analysis and controller design of nonlinear processes in many applications.
-There are five standard steps in the identification model based on neural network, Nells, 2001 as shown in Fig. 1.
+In general, the system identification technique is a very important modeling technique for control system applications also it is considered as a very essential step for analysis and controller design of nonlinear processes in many applications.
+There are five standard steps in the identification model based on neural network, Nells, 2001, as shown in Fig. 1.
 This section focuses on nonlinear system identification based on the NARMA-L2 neural network model structure.